|Table of Reviews|

 Aurora could not imagine that after getting a warning from Captain Burns, he would fall out of the sky … literally.
 He was stabbed and pushed out of a plane and onto her front lawn.
 She and Sally (her best friend) can’t believe what they have witnessed, but with the help of “The Real Murder Club”, Aurora is on the case.
 She observes 2 things about the killer.
 First, the killer can fly a plane.
 Second, the killer is strong enough to push a body out of a plane.
 During the investigation, Laura’s questioning everyone she possibly can.
 But when her boss, Lillian, is hurt and her boyfriend, Martin, is framed and attacked, she must act fast.
 Her future depends on this case.

 Based on the book, Dead Over Heels: An Aurora Teagarden Mystery by Charlaine Harris (Book 5), this mystery has more turns than a merry-go-round (FTC Affiliate Disclaimer).
-The killer and his/her plot isn’t obvious and no one is safe.
+The killer and his/her plot aren’t obvious and no one is safe.
 While the movie lags in the middle, it picks up at the beginning and the end.
-This will lead you to be distacted and wander in thought.
+This will lead you to be distracted and wander in thought.
 For this reason DVR this movie, so you can rewind if necessary.

 I give it 2.5 out of 5 stars